sueszli/blog/phd stats.md

 # is a phd really worth it?

+a phd is a big decision that can shape your career and life path.

 it boils down to your definition of success [^1]:

 1. **define success on your terms:**